-- Accept or solicit for themselves (or anyone else) any gift or reward for acting or not acting in relation to the business of Council; and - Use information gained in the course of their duties for their, or another person's, monetary gain or advantage.
+- accept or solicit for themselves (or anyone else) any gift or reward for acting or not acting in relation to the business of council; and - use information gained in the course of their duties for their, or another persons, monetary gain or advantage.

+These offences are punishable by a term of imprisonment of seven years or more.
 Elected members convicted of these offences will automatically cease to be members.